Unidata/TdsConfig/README.md

 Configuration files

-- kept in git repo thredds/TdsConfig
+- kept in git repo TdsConfig

 - each machine has their own subdirectory:
   - idd : common to all (4.6) idd servers